naumencumihai/Aura-Reads-Session-Project-Proposal/README.md

-# **Aura Reads**
+# **📖 Aura Reads 🎶**

 ## Project Overview

 I was talking few years back about this idea with a close friend of mine who is an avid reader.
-He always listens to some music while reading a book (I, for one, prefer reading in silence) and was frustrated because each time he started a new book, a new playlist was necessary because the vibe of the book changed.
-How about an ebook reader that chose and played music for you while you are reading, adapting to the content of the page.
-At that time (few years ago) it seemed like a very complex idea, but now, with the development and mass availability of LLM APIs, this idea starts to be very approachable.
+He always listens to some music while reading a book (I, for one, prefer reading in silence) and was frustrated because each time he started a new book, a new playlist was necessary because the vibe of the book changed 🙄.
+How about an ebook reader that chose and played music for you while you are reading, adapting to the content of the page?
+At that time (a few years ago) it seemed like a very complex idea, but now, with the development and mass availability of LLMs, this idea starts to be very approachable.

-I called this app **Aura Reads** (name can change down the road, of course).
+I called this app **Aura Reads** (the name can change down the road, of course).
 It will be a modern ebook reader web application designed to create a more immersive and personalized reading experience for those that prefer listening to music while reading.
 The core idea is to dynamically generate a musical soundtrack that adapts in real-time to the emotional tone of the narrative.

 ## Use Case & Workflow